w3c/wai-arrm/content/wcag-sc.md

    <p>Developed through the <a href="https://www.w3.org/community/arrm/">Accessibility Roles and Responsibilities Mapping (ARRM) Community Group</a> at W3C.
 Initially developed with the Accessibility Education and Outreach Working Group (<a href="https://www.w3.org/WAI/about/groups/eowg/">EOWG</a>).</p>
 ---

-This page provides an approach for assigning which roles have primary (P), secondary (S), or contributor (C) responsibilities for meeting Web Content Accessibility Guidelines ([WCAG](/standards-guidelines/wcag/)) 2.1 success criteria.
+This page provides an approach for assigning which roles have primary (P), secondary (S), or contributor (C) responsibilities for meeting Web Content Accessibility Guidelines ([WCAG](/standards-guidelines/wcag/)) 2.1 success criteria (SC).
 A later iteration will include the success criteria added in WCAG 2.2.

 You can download the information from the table as a [CSV file]({{ "/content-assets/wai-arrm/arrm-wcag-sc.csv" | relative_url }}).